Extracting memorized pieces of (copyrighted) books from open-weight language models: Takeaways for copyright law and policy

-The fact that extraction is probabilistic and difficult to do also matters to the ``is training infringement'' issue---though it isn't determinative, because it means use of the training data to create \textbf{superseding copies} (i.e., a copy that can stand in for/ replace the work) is often unlikely (though possible, see Section~\ref{sec:book:seed}) in practice.
-Nonetheless, the fact of memorization creates a point of distinction from \textit{Author's Guild v.
-Google}~\citep{authorsguild}, which considered and rejected an argument that hackers could access the plaintiffs' works through Google's internal database~\citep[at 227-28]{804fd}.
-Our results show that it's possible to recreate some of the content of some books by ``hacking'' the model itself.
+\custompar{Considerations for LLM training and infringement} The fact that extraction is probabilistic may affect resolution of the ``is training infringement'' issue.
+However, it is not determinative.
+Using a work as training data does not mean that it will necessarily be memorized.
+And, even if it is memorized, it may still be difficult to extract that work.
+Large parts of a work would need to be extractable in order to create \newterm{superseding copies} (i.e., a copy that can stand in for/ replace the work).
+Based on our current results, this seems unlikely (though possible, see Section~\ref{sec:book:seed}) in practice for most works.\looseness=-1

+Nonetheless, the fact that memorization occurs at all creates a point of distinction from~\citet{authorsguild}.
+In this case, the court held that Google's scanning of books to create a searchable database, and Google's public display of limited text snippets on Google Books, was fair use.
+The court also considered and rejected an argument that hackers could gain unauthorized access to Google's internal books database that supported the service, and thereby obtain plaintiffs' entire works~\citep[at 227-28]{804fd}.
+In contrast, our results show that it is possible to recreate some of the content of some books by ``hacking'' the model itself.
 We think it unlikely as a practical matter that people will use the model in this way; there are easier and more effective ways to pirate a book.
-But at a minimum, it complicates the copyright fair use analysis.
+But at a minimum, it complicates the copyright fair use analysis.\looseness=-1